Korangi: Facilities

 Korangi is home to several hospitals, including Indus Hospital, Chiniot Hospital, East-Side Hospital, Rahmatullah Benevolent Eye Hospital (Korangi 2½), Chiniot General Hospital (Korangi 2), Government Hospital (Korangi 5), and Doctor Sultan Hospital (Korangi 4).
 Korangi is a town having markets at Korangi 2, 4, 6 and mobile market at Korangi 4.
 Some famous schools are Nasra School, the Educators, the Smart School, Sarfraz Pilot School, Habib Academy, Modern English School, and White Rose School.
 Some sports ground including Nasim Hameed Sports Complex at Korangi 5 are the progressive part of Korangi.
 The population of Korangi Town was estimated to be about 800,000 in 2012.
 Korangi has food streets in Korangi 2, and 4 and a restaurant named Jahanzaib Haleem.

 Demographics

 There are several ethnic groups in Korangi including Muhajirs, Sindhis, Punjabis, Kashmiris, Seraikis, Pakhtuns, Hazara Hindko Speaking Balochis, Memons, Bengali, Gilgiti, Balti, Tamils, Hindus, and Christians.
 The population of Korangi Town was estimated to be about 550,000 in 1998, 800,000 in 2010.
 A new bridge (2009) at the Drigh Road connects Korangi with Shahrah-e-Faisal.

 Korangi Township

 Korangi Township was established in 1959.

 Korangi Industrial Area

 The Korangi Industrial Area (KIA) is one of the largest industrial areas in Pakistan.
-Getz Pharma, Indus Pharma, Martin Dow.
-AGI, AGM, Afroze Chemicals, Abbott Pharma are some of the famous industries in the KIA.
-The Karachi Electric Supply Company’s (K-E) 220 MW Korangi Combined Cycle Power Plant is also located at Korangi Industrial Area.
+Major industries operating in the area include Getz Pharma, Indus Pharma, Martin Dow, AGI, AGM, Afroze Chemicals, Abbott Pharma, and Reliable Paints Industry.

+Reliable Paints Industry is a paint and coatings manufacturer located in Korangi, Karachi, and is listed as a member of the Pakistan Coating Association.